DerekTurtleRoe/ares/docs/guides/import.md

 MSU1 games
 ----------

-The MSU1 is a fictional expansion chip invented by higan's author byuu, designed to allow the Super Famicom to stream data and audio.
+The MSU1 is a homebrew expansion chip invented by ares's author byuu, designed to allow the Super Famicom to stream data and audio.
 Although the MSU1 is not specific